JarrodWade/fda-adverse-events-pipeline/README.md

 1. Fetch adverse event data for specified statin drugs from the FDA API.
 2. Save processed data as CSV files and upload to Amazon S3 bucket for raw data storage.
 3. Load CSV files from S3 bucket into Snowflake.
-4. Create dbt project and models to transform Snowflake data.
+4. Leverage dbt models and macros for data transformation.
 5. Utilize dbt singular and generic tests to validate models.